 What they got right on the Gerber Shard

 I have been using the Gerber Shard for several years now, as part of my EDC.
 This little hunk of metal is extremely useful and saves my blade plenty of tough work with the prybar.
 The prybar and flatheads are great for ripping through packing tape, prying nails, and conveniently dealing with screws.
 I do not use the bottle opener as often, but it works great when I do use it.
 The lanyard hole makes the Gerber Shard easy to tote around on a keychain, which is where I keep mine.
 The Phillips head driver works great also, if you are lucky enough to have a Phillips screw the same size and easily accessible.

 What they got wrong on the Gerber Shard

 The one piece of functionality that is not the greatest on the Gerber Shard is the wire stripper.
 It may work if you have no other tools, but a knife or actual wire stripper with a blade work much, much better- especially in wires with thicker gauges.
 It is hard to come up with other shortfalls, since the little one piece multi-tool is great with the functionality it provides.
 The ergonomics of it could be considered a pitfall, but at it’s size and weight that may be too much to ask of it.

 My experience with the Gerber Shard

-The Gerber Shard is an Every Day Carry homerun.
-It is nearly indestructible, and well worth it's price tag in usefulness.
+The Gerber Shard is an Every Day Carry home run.
+It is nearly indestructible, and well worth it’s price tag in usefulness.
 When paired with another multi-tool or blade it can be the completing piece of your EDC kit.
-We highly recommend it here at TruePrepper, and we all thoroughly enjoy ours.
+We give it away often in our giveaways and highly recommend it here at TruePrepper, and we all thoroughly enjoy ours.